Dawnkai/basic-projects/README.md

 # basic-projects
 Projects written for testing and simple apps

-09.08.2017 - added binary to decimal up to 9 digits converter
+09.08.2017 - added decimal to binary up to 9 digits converter [There is a mistake in there.
+It should be "decimal to binary" not "binary to decimal".]